skylight-hq/skylight.digital/_projects/va_api_governance_research.md

 ---

 {% capture summary %}
-The Veterans Affairs' (VA's) API Platform Management team needed insight into current best practices for API governance.
-So we delivered them a comprehensive research report that drew on a combination of our own expertise and information gathered from interviewing leading organizations.
+The Veterans Affairs' (VA) API Platform Management team needed insight into current best practices for API governance.
+So we built them a comprehensive research report that drew on a combination of our own expertise and information gathered from interviewing leading organizations.